-The drawing above shows all the switched ignition fuses.
+The drawings on this page show all the switched ignition fuses.
 These fuses are powered by wires coming from the ignition switch (wires #931, #932, and #933) and receive power depending on what position the ignition switch is in.
 NONE OF THESE FUSES SHOULD HAVE POWER WHEN THE IGNITION IS IN THE OFF POSITION.
-The Ignition Switch Section beginning on page 92 of this manual will go into further detail about the power supplied to these fuses.
+The Ignition Switch Section beginning on page 68 of this manual will go into further detail about power supplied to these fuses.

 The drawing below shows all the battery power fuses.
-These fuses are powered by a wire that comes from the large power splice, seen on page 48.
-The battery power fuses always have power.
+These fuses are powered by a wire that comes from the large power splice, seen on page 43.
+The battery power fuses have power at all times.